In this LaCie hard drive review I’ll be sharing my personal experience with both the 1TB (terrabyte) & 2TB model.

 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.

-I’ll also be sharing if I think LaCie hard drives are worth the investment in 2021.
+I’ll also be sharing if I think LaCie hard drives are worth the investment this year.

 TLDR LaCie Hard Drive Review:

 🔔 I’ve been using LaCie products since 2011.

 ✨ I bought my first LaCie hard drive in 2016 and my second in 2020.

 🔎 Check out the 5TB LaCie hard drive here.